HariomPtdr/Java-Script-/README.md

 # Java-Script-
-This repo sho the learning of java script
+This repo show the learning of java script